opensearch-project/observability/integrations/docs/Integration-API.md

 ![Screenshot 2023-03-01 at 10 13 41 AM](https://user-images.githubusercontent.com/48943349/222226930-1d9a684d-7f19-4aaf-b601-32bf7ce08920.png)

-In addition the following API is also supported
+In addition, the following API is also supported
 ```
 GET _integration/repository/$name
 ```